Our Promise

 Our retreats are a living expression of Ayurveda, carried forward with integrity and devotion.
 In every detail, from the purity of our organic products to the toxin-free sanctuary we uphold, Purusha embodies intimacy, authenticity, and care, guiding each guest back toward balance, vitality, and wholeness.

-We value diversity, celebrate connection, and uphold environmental responsibility as essential to well-being.
-By putting people first, we create the conditions for all of us to thrive, in health, in community, and in spirit.
+By leading with care, we create the conditions for all of us to thrive, in health, in relationship, and in spirit.

 What Our Clients Are Saying